PufferFinance/secure-signer/README.md

 ## Roadmap
 - [x] Open source the alpha code
-- [ ] Formal verification specification
-- [ ] Convert modules into their own crates
+- [ ] Convert modules into their own open source crates
+- [ ] Standardize the remote-signing specs
+- [ ] Port to other LibOs's
+- [ ] Support non-SGX TEEs

 ### TODO
+- [ ] API endpoint to GET EIP-3076 SlashProtection database
-- [ ] Code review and Audit
+- [ ] Code review and audit
 - [ ] Support DCAP remote attestation
-- [ ] API endpoint to read current SlashProtection database

 ### Known Limitations / Issues
-- [ ] Limited to only 1 key at a time
+- Only one validator key can be imported at a time
-   - [ ] footgun: if you import an existing key, you expose yourself to slashing risk.
+- **footgun**: if you import an existing validator key, you expose yourself to slashing risk either via stale SlashProtection database or if you run the same key across multiple clients.
+We recommend [generating fresh keys within Secure-Signer](https://pufferfinance.github.io/secure-signer/running/client#generating-a-validator-key-in-secure-signer) to mitigate this.

 ---

-## Acknowledgement
+## Acknowledgements
+Secure-Signer is funded via an [Ethereum Foundation grant](https://blog.ethereum.org/2023/02/22/allocation-update-q4-22).

-Secure Signer uses the following dependencies with the mentioned licenses, some code might have been insipired by their design decisions as well.
+The following dependencies were used and some code might have been insipired by their design decisions as well:

 - [Occulum](https://github.com/occlum/occlum) LibOS - [BSD License](https://github.com/occlum/occlum/blob/master/LICENSE)

 ## License